Shreyas-Hegde10/1MD3-Assignment-1-Test-Cases/README.md

 This repository contains **Pytest test cases** for all five functions in the **1MD3 Assignment #1**.
 These tests are designed to help students validate their implementations and ensure their code works correctly under various scenarios.
 This repo is a work in progress so please let me know if I've made any mistakes or not.

-**Note: The test function for the get_coefficient function has not been completed yet.**

 ---